 When we think of UX, we tend to think usability, or at least we used to.
 However these days UX is a much broader church with many more aspects to consider than straightforward usability.
 Like web design tools (opens in new tab), UX rules and best practices keep on evolving, and if you've been sticking to the same UX process for the past few years then they're almost certainly in need of an update.

-Whether you need to overhaul your UX workflow completely or just want to check that you're ticking all the right UX boxes, take a look at the 7 essential rules of UX for 2019 and beyond.
+Whether you need to overhaul your UX workflow completely (if you are building a new site, you could consider a website builder), or just want to check that you're ticking all the right UX boxes, take a look at the 7 essential rules of UX for 2019 and beyond.

 01. Design for users

 Falling in love with 'good' ideas is easy.
 Too easy, in fact, and seemingly harmless until we realise that it's not love at all – it's infatuation, and infatuation inevitably fades with time.
 This is what causes freelance designers to constantly redesign their portfolio; they're motivated by their temporary infatuation with visual aesthetics rather than the user's needs.

 Thankfully, figuring out whether or not ideas have user-value (or at the very least, business-value) isn't too difficult.
 It revolves around asking users two core questions:

 - "Do you want this?" (asked during user testing)

 - "Can you use this?" (asked during usability testing)